-We also understand that you may come across unexpected opportunities for CPD that you had not planned for in your CPD form.
-These can be recorded if you believe that they will improve your competence but you should explain this in your CPD record and you should update your form accordingly.
+We also understand that you may come across unexpected opportunities for CPD that you had not planned for when setting your goals at the beginning of the year.
+These can be recorded if you believe that they will improve your competence, but you should explain this in your CPD record and you update it accordingly.
 The following provides some examples of different types and methods of professional development activity:

-- LI activities – of a technical or professional nature
+- LI activities of a technical or professional nature

-- Study – courses leading to a qualification, short academic courses, open or distance learning, individual study, attending lectures and seminars.
-Delivering lectures and tutorials
+- Study, whether on courses leading to a qualification, short academic courses, open or distance learning, individual study or attending lectures